Gustavo M. Silva, PhD

 Undergraduate Student

-Rachel is a sophomore at Duke University, majoring in biology and minoring in chemistry and political science.
-Rachel plans to attend graduate school, earn a PhD, and pursue a career in biological research.
-She is interested in many subfields of molecular and cellular biology, including neurodegenerative and neuropsychiatric disorders, signal transduction pathways, stem cell research, immunology, cellular respiration, and apoptosis.
+Rachel is a senior at Duke University, majoring in biology and minoring in chemistry and political science.
+Rachel plans to attend graduate school and pursue a career in biomedical research.
+She is interested in understanding processes and pathways that direct development and how their malfunction contributes to neurological and developmental disorders.
+At the Silva lab, she explores this in the context of X-linked intellectual disability type Nascimento.

-In her free time, she loves to hike, read, exercise, and watch/tent for Duke basketball games!
+In her free time, she loves to hike, read, do yoga, garden, and watch/tent for Duke basketball games!

 contact: rachel[dot]field[at]duke[dot]edu